 In dynamic breathing, which corresponds to our regular breathing, the pressure compensation is restricted and thus delayed.
 The air cannot flow into the alveoli fast enough because of the viscose resistance, which is produced by the airways.
-This results in a pressure in the alveolar space that is lower than in the outside air.
+This results in a pressure in the alveolar space that is lower than that of the outside air.
 The intrapulmonary pressure amounts to -1 cm H2O.
-During expiration, the reverse is the case with an intrapulmonary pressure of 1 cm H2O.
+During expiration, the reverse is the case, with an intrapulmonary pressure of 1 cm H2O.

 This change of the intrapulmonary pressure also has an effect on the intrapleural pressure: during dynamic breathing, it reaches its minimum shortly before the end of inspiration.
 Analogously, the maximal intrapleural pressure can be measured shortly before the end of expiration.

 The purpose of pulmonary respiration is to supply the body’s cells with oxygen and to release carbon dioxide into the surrounding air.
 The transport of oxygen from the surrounding air to the oxygen-consuming cells follows four steps:

 - Convective transport through ventilation.

 - Diffusion from the alveoli into the pulmonary capillaries.

 - Convective transport through the blood to the capillaries in the peripheral tissue.